TimoBechtel/socketdb/docs/guide/quick-start.md

 :::tip Typescript
 SocketDB has full typescript support.
-I recommend using typescript with SocketDB to get the benefits of code completition and type checking.
+I recommend using typescript with SocketDB to get the benefits of code completion and type checking.
 :::